 Given there are so many things to test, it will surely take a lot of trials and errors to fine-tune your API before launching it.
 At Payline, we are always happy to walk you through the testing phase, as we work hard to make sure our APIs are fully integrable with your systems.

 When you choose your API, remember to compare different platforms on their price models and offerings.
 There are many options out there, but some work better than others.
-Ideally, you shouldn’t be paying extra for accessing more test cards and gateways, and you shouldn’t need to commit to a minimum payment or period.
-You should have access to all critical features in a sandbox environment, together with all the test cards you need.
+Ideally, you shouldn’t be paying extra for accessing more test credit card numbers and gateways, and you shouldn’t need to commit to a minimum payment or period.
+You should have access to all critical features in a sandbox environment, together with all the test credit cards you need.
 Also, check if you have access to reports and timely technical support, and all processes should take the least amount of time.
 The goal is to ensure the API matches all of your scenarios and platforms.
+Try out free credit card numbers to test with.

 Our API services give you full customization and control over accepting payments within your mobile applications and software.
 We also offer a growing list of 175+ online shopping cart integrations, with a considerably lower price than our competitors.
 Speak with our representatives today and see how we can help you solve any payments you may have while saving time and money.